aeternity/protocol/generalized_accounts/ga_explained.md

 (1) the origin of the transaction - only the owner of an account may produce transactions originating from the account, and (2) a transaction can only be included once - i.e. it is not possible to include the same SpendTx twice to get double payment.
-(1) is achieved by [crypotographic signing](https://en.wikipedia.org/wiki/Digital_signature), æternity uses [EdDSA](https://en.wikipedia.org/wiki/EdDSA) signatures with ([Curve25519](https://en.wikipedia.org/wiki/Curve25519)).
+(1) is achieved by [cryptographic signing](https://en.wikipedia.org/wiki/Digital_signature), æternity uses [EdDSA](https://en.wikipedia.org/wiki/EdDSA) signatures with ([Curve25519](https://en.wikipedia.org/wiki/Curve25519)).
 (2) is normally